LesleyLai/digital-garden/content/Concepts/relational algebra.md

 modified: 2024-08-25
 publish: true
 ---
-**Relational algebra** is a set of *operators* to retrieve and manipulate [[tuple|tuples]] in a [[./relation|relation]].
+**Relational algebra** is a set of *operators* to retrieve and manipulate [[tuple|tuples]] in a [[relation (database)|relation]].
 Each operator takes in one or more relations as inputs, and outputs a new relation.
 To write queries we can “chain” these operators together to create more complex operations.

 Relational algebra describes a step-by-step procedure (i.e. describes the *how*) for computing the desired answer (imperative).
 This contrast with *[[tuple calculus|tuple calculus]]*, which is declarative.